wavewave/fficxx/test/README.md

 # Test shell environment for fficxx

-`testshell.nix` provides a testing environment for fficxx.
+`shell.nix` provides a testing environment for fficxx.
 To use it, run
 ```
-$ nix-shell testshell.nix
+$ nix-shell shell.nix
 ```

 Tested with NixOS 18.03.